Our Services

 Helpful Resources

-A 1:80 positive ANA is a low-positive result that is common in healthy people and, by itself, does not diagnose autoimmune disease or require an immediate rheumatology visit.
+A 1:80 ANA titer is considered a low-positive result and is commonly found in healthy individuals.
+On its own, it does not diagnose lupus, rheumatoid arthritis, or any autoimmune disease, and it typically does not require an urgent rheumatology referral.

 If you've been told you have an ANA screen positive 1:80, it's normal to feel confused or concerned.
 ANA (antinuclear antibody) testing is commonly used to help detect autoimmune diseases, including lupus.
 But here's the key point: a positive ANA at 1:80 does not automatically mean you have an autoimmune disease — and it does not always mean you need to see a rheumatologist right away.